arcan1s/ahriman/CONTRIBUTING.md

 ### Code formatting

 In order to resolve all difficult cases the `autopep8` is used.
-You can perform formatting at any time by running `make check` or running `autopep8` command directly.
+You can perform formatting at any time by running `tox` or running `autopep8` command directly.

 ### Code style

-Again, the most checks can be performed by `make check` command, though some additional guidelines must be applied:
+Again, the most checks can be performed by `tox` command, though some additional guidelines must be applied:

 * Every class, every function (including private and protected), every attribute must be documented.
 The project follows [Google style documentation](https://google.github.io/styleguide/pyguide.html).
 The only exception is local functions.
 * Correct way to document function (if a section is empty, e.g. no notes or there are no args, it should be omitted) is the following: